-We are so excited to be working with Naperville Spirit Wear who has been very generous to Ready Set Ride and provides a variety of shirts/styles for our volunteers to purchase where part of the purchase is donated back to the barn!!!
-You can even get them personalized with your name!
-To order your shirt now go to Spirit Wear!
+We are so excited to be working with two great organizations, Naperville Spirit Wear and G4Equine who provide a variety of shirts/styles for our volunteers to purchase.
+You can even get them personalized with your name at Spirit Wear!
+To order your shirt now go to Spirit Wear or G4Equine!

 - The barn is already dirty, why is it important to clean-up?